Passwords and FIDO2 Are Meant To Be Secret: A Practical Secure Authentication Channel for Web Browsers: Discussion

 Our API does not protect against a compromised OS or browser, which are considered part of the trusted computing base.
 Similarly, we did not hide replacement values from \texttt{chrome.devtools.network}.
 These tools are meant to aid developers in debugging unexpected behavior, such as misbehaving nonce-replacement.
 This is an intentional choice, as having these APIs report the \texttt{requestBody} with a nonce instead of the password would be possible.

 Our defense does not protect against attacks that occur after the password leaves the user's computer (e.g., TLS MitM).
-We did consider such attacks in our research (see Appendix~\ref{appx:threat}), but felt that the defense needed to secure against them required too many changes from browsers, websites, and users (see Appendix~\ref{appx:design}).
+We did consider such attacks in our research, but felt that the defense needed to secure against them required too many changes from browsers, websites, and users.
+For more details on these threats and defenses, see Appendices~\ref{appx:threat}~and~\ref{appx:design}, respectively.

 In these cases, it is important not to let perfection become the enemy of meaningful improvement.
 While there are still attacks that can steal passwords, the defense described provides an immediate benefit to the vast majority of password manager users on the vast majority of websites.